 An interesting start to the week.
 I hadn’t appreciated the issues

 plans a little.
 We opened up a trench just past the end of the

 we are looking at a two phase structure here.
 The area marked on the

-eighteenth-century estate map as a conduit is currently buried
+eighteenth-century estate map as a conduit is currently buried below

 Another productive day.
 After I had drawn the new elevations of the

 capstones to examine the void below the main channel.
 This enabled

 us to extend the elevations and take a look at the other side of the

 cross wall.
 At the foot of the cascade a lot of topsoil and loose

 rubble was removed from the channel.
-It was agreed that the tree should go.
+It was agreed that the tree

-at one corner by well over a metre to reveal what is assumed to
+down at one corner by well over a metre to reveal what is assumed to

 be the upper surface of the tunnel arch This area was fenced off due